ckester23/CS422Project2/docs/SRS/source/conops.rst

 **Preconditions:**

-1. The user must have already uploaded a valid image file
+1. The user must have a browser that satisfies the requirements necessary to access the Gbiv site.
-2. Gbiv must have completed its color analysis and populated the site with related colors and suggested color palettes
+2. The user must visit Gbiv's URL through their browser.

 **Steps to Complete the Task:**

-1. User must first scroll down to "Suggested Palettes" part of the page
+1. User first will click on the "Example Palettes" tab on the navbar to go to the palettes page.
+When they first follow the link, the page will be populated with a default mix of the available palette examples.
-2. There they will find several choices of tags that they can select
+2. On the top portion of the page there will be several buttons labeled with particular tags for palettes.
+At the start all of them will not be selected.
-3. If the user clicks a particular tag, the palettes shown will adjust to focus on palettes that fit the selected attribute
+3. The user can then click the tag they wish to use to filter the examples.
-4. Users can see the colors' hex codes by hovering over the palette block
+4. The page will refresh and display a different set of example palettes that match the selected tag.
+The user can view all of the palettes by scrolling through the page and the hex codes for the individual colors by hovering their mouse over the color blocks.

 **Postconditions**

-After completing this use case, users will have several palettes matching their selected attributes that contain the dominant color of the image they uploaded.
-They will be able to see these color combinations visually and will have the option of recording the corresponding hex codes for future use.
+After completing this use case, users will have access to several example palettes that meet their specified category requirements.
+They will be able to see these palettes visually and access the hex codes for each individual color if they so choose.